krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### How often is the KMS-CMK rotated?

 Every year when automatic rotation is enabled.

+#### A web application uses Network Load Balancer (NLB) to route traffic to the compute instances.
+Which of these configurations would offer comprehensive protection against Layer 7 attacks?

+With AWS __WAF__, you can subscribe to ready-to-use managed rule groups provided by AWS and marketplace sellers.
+With this option, you get comprehensive protection against known application layer (Layer 7) vulnerabilities and exploits.
+AWS WAF does not support NLB.
+One option is to configure CloudFront distribution with NLB as the origin and associate AWS WAF to the CloudFront distribution

+#### A financial company needs to limit access to the web application only for users from specific regions where they have a presence.
+Which of these options would enable you to that?

+AWS __WAF__ has the option to __allow or block based on the request originating countries__.
+With this option, AWS automatically manages the IP to country mapping and keeps the information up-to-date.
+You can also use Amazon’s Anonymous IP Address managed rule group to block requests from services that hide caller identity (VPNs, Proxies, Tor nodes).
+All other options require you to maintain IP Blocks – which is a lot of overhead to keep track and maintain.

+#### A web-based SaaS provider offers a solution for auto service centers and dealerships.
+To protect against attackers, the SaaS provider whitelists all CIDR IP blocks belonging to subscribed auto dealers.
+The number of CIDR entries is in several hundred.
+Which of these options provide would you use for this scenario?

+With __WAF IP Address sets__, you have a scalable solution for whitelisting or blacklisting.
+This solution __supports 1000s of IP address blocks__.
+The WAF IP Address sets and Regex Pattern Sets are reusable across different Web ACLs.

+Security Group has a limit of a few hundred entries, and Network ACL has a limit of a few 10s of entries.

+#### Which of these solutions provide extensive visibility into layer 3, 4, and 7 attacks on your AWS resources?

+With AWS __Shield Advanced__, you get access to real-time metrics and reports for extensive visibility into attacks on your AWS resources.
+You can also configure CloudWatch alarms to notify you of an attack in progress.
+WAF provides full visibility into rules and requests that match your rules using CloudWatch metrics.
+These metrics are useful for tracking the application layer (Layer 7) attacks that were blocked by your rules

+#### An organization wants to rotate database credentials automatically.
+The credentials must be stored in a secure data store.
+Which of these services provides built-in credential rotation support for this requirement?

+With __Secrets manager__, you can easily __rotate__, manage, and retrieve secrets.
+Secrets Manager __encrypts the secrets using KMS keys__ that you specify.

+Systems Manager Parameter Store supports the storage of encrypted passwords; however, by default, they store unencrypted.
+Parameter Store does not have an automated mechanism for credential rotation

 ## Migration and Transfer <a id="Migration"></a>